eliaz5536/NetAuto/README.md

 sudo apt-get install python python2 python3 python3-pip pip pipx
 ```

+The following tools that are utilized for pure port scanning and service discovery requires installation
 These following tools need to be installed and put in /opt directory in order to utilize the following script:
 ```
 nmap
 onesixtyone
 snmpwalk